 Unfortunately, collapse often happens late in the signs of bloat or GDV.
 It often means the dog is really struggling, and the condition is extremely serious.
 Collapse is not just a symptom of bloat; many other serious conditions can cause your dog to collapse too.
 However, it does indicate that your dog needs to veterinary attention immediately, whatever the underlying cause is.

 Some dogs that have bloat may show all of these symptoms, others may show just a few.
 As a dog owner, it is important that you can recognise the signs of bloat.

 What to Do if You Think Your Dog has Bloat?

 It is always good to be prepared.
-Ask your usual veterinarian if they offer 24 hour care, or if you have to use another emergency vet clinic at night.
-Therefore, it is a great idea to have your veterinary clinic’s number saved on your phone, and placed somewhere else in your home too, like on your fridge.
+Ask your usual veterinarian if they offer 24 hour care, or if you have to use another vet clinic at night.
+It is a great idea to have your veterinary clinic’s number saved on your phone, and placed somewhere else in your home too, like on your fridge.

 Can You Treat Bloat at Home?

 Bloat/GDV definitely cannot be treated at home.
 There are no quick fix home remedies or supplements to make your dog feel better and relieve the build up of gas.